khaeuss808/XAI_FinalProject/README.md

 - **Debug failures** by identifying when and why predictions go wrong

-- **Ensure fairness** by auditing whether the model uses appropriate facial features
+- **Ensure alignment** by auditing whether the model uses appropriate facial features

 Do models interpret human expressions the way we do?